ekamil/essekkatpl/resume/cv_en.rst

 :10.2010 |--| present: **Accenture** |--| member of Technical Architecture Team

-Conducting efficiency tests through preparation, automatization and reporting.
+Conducting performance tests through the stages of preparation, automatization and reporting.
-Maintenance and development of internal tools - mainly based on Python.
+Maintenance and development of internal tools - mainly written in Python.
 Integration of third-party CI/QA tools into projects' infrastructure.
 Maintenance and support of test environments.

 :05.2010 |--| 10.2010: **wcinamy.pl** |--| developer Python & JavaScript

 Developing Django-based site.
-Wcinamy.pl was to meant to help find restaurants in a distance-aware way.
+Wcinamy.pl was meant to help find restaurants in a distance-aware way.

 Education
 --------------